 Collagen is also rich in specific amino acids like proline that play important roles in pregnancy.
 However, studies on how supplementing these amino acids, especially by taking collagen, benefit pregnancy are limited.

 Remember, collagen is just a type of protein.
-In general, taking collagen as a supplement seems to be safe for healthy pregnancies.
+In general, taking collagen supplements during pregnancy seems to be safe and healthy.

-That being said, Mayo Clinic warns pregnant people against taking any kind of supplement during pregnancy, due to lack of regulation.
+That being said, Mayo Clinic warns pregnant women against taking any kind of supplement during pregnancy, due to lack of regulation.
 There is a risk that some companies could lack in their procedures for testing for contaminants.
-Other supplement brands may include additional ingredients in their products that aren’t safe for pregnancy.
+Other supplement brands may include additional ingredients in their products that aren't safe for a healthy pregnancy.

 If you decide to continue taking collagen during pregnancy, choose a reputable product with stringent testing and responsible sourcing.
 Take time to read the ingredient label and be sure that the product you choose only contains collagen (or other pregnancy-safe ingredients).

 Also consult with a doctor or nutritionist about how much collagen you should take each day.

 Other Ways to Get Collagen